AndrewMichael2020/structuring-test/README.md

 - Cross-source de-duplication and event clustering.
 - Enriched location normalization (gazetteer improvements) and map overlays.
 - Light UI for browsing the ledger and exporting subsets.
+  - Search and filter on the list page; optional table of contents for long reports.

 ---

 This pipeline aims to help practitioners, reporters, and researchers turn ephemeral news into durable, structured knowledge—safely, transparently, and with minimal operational load.

+---

+## Deploying the frontend

+- GitHub Actions: see `.github/workflows/cd.yml` for Cloud Run deploy using Workload Identity Federation (OIDC).
+Configure repo secrets `GCP_WORKLOAD_IDP` and `GCP_CLOUDRUN_SA`.
+- Terraform: see `infra/` to provision a public Cloud Run service, Artifact Registry, and a public GCS bucket for report artifacts.
+Outputs include `cloud_run_url`.
+- Detailed steps: `docs/deploy_cloud_run.md`.